 Garnish with a cilantro or parsley sprig or two and serve with fresh veggies or crackers.

 A common question from retreat attendees is “how do I prepare for a yoga retreat?”
 For most of us, we don’t practice yoga 2+ hours each day, let alone 5, 6, or 7 days in a row so I think there is a bit of fear and apprehension that comes into play during the lead up to a yoga retreat.
 Don’t sweat it.
-You’ll be fine whether you practice once a week or everyday…. an experience yogi or a newbie.
+You’ll be fine whether you practice once a week or everyday…. an experienced yogi or a newbie.
 The following are my tips for how to prepare for a yoga retreat, whether it’s your first retreat or your hundredth!

 1. Prepare for a yoga retreat by keeping your yoga practice up.

 Make sure to keep your practice up and add a class or two if you have time.
 But most importantly keep your yoga practice balanced.
 If you always practice vinyasa add a yin or restorative class or vice versa.
 Your body will thank you when it feels strong, open, vibrant, and relaxed on retreat.